Scattering theory for subcritical wave equation with inverse square potential: Method of Characteristic Lines

-On the other hand, for $g_+\in L^2(\Rm)$, there exists a unique radial free wave solution $u$ with finite energy such that the equality \eqref{characteristic-eq-1} holds. \end{proposition} Next, we recall the decay property of free waves. \begin{proposition}[\cite{shenhdradial}] Assume $d\geq3$.
-Let $u$ be a solution to the free wave equation $\Big(\partial_t^2-\Delta\Big) v=0$ with initial data $\dot H^1\times L^2(\Rm^d).$ Then we have
+On the other hand, for $g_+\in L^2(\Rm)$, there exists a unique radial free wave solution $u$ with finite energy such that the equality \eqref{characteristic-eq-1} holds. \end{proposition} Next, we recall the decay property of free waves. \begin{proposition}[See Lemma 2.13 in \cite{shenhdradial}] Assume $d\geq3$.
+Let $u$ be a solution to the free wave equation $\big(\partial_t^2-\Delta\big) v=0$ with initial data $\dot H^1\times L^2(\Rm^d).$ Then we have

 \end{proposition}

 Assume that $u$ is a finite-energy, radial solution to \eqref{wave-La-p}.
 Let $w = r^{\frac{d-1}{2}}u(r,t)$, then, we have